Silent Meditation Retreat

 In this silent meditation retreat, we will be stepping into meditation through the lens of Organic Intelligence.
 Being able to see what is arising in the mind from the compassionate frame of OI can bring a level of acceptance and equanimity to your experience and allow a richness to your unfolding.

 Although meditation is often seen as something done as a “practice” during a particular time of the day, integrating this into your moment-to-moment experience can bring a different quality to how you view and engage in life.

-I teach mediation in the way I learned from Upasaka Culadasa, whose teachings are based on the early discourses (teachings) of the Buddha.
+I teach mediation in the way I was taught, based teachings on the early discourses (teachings) of the Buddha.

 Prerequisite: Completion of HEART 4 or engagement in the OIX program.

 Who should attend: Both beginner and experienced practitioners are welcome to attend this retreat.
 There will be extra support for folks who have little or no experience with silent retreats.

 This retreat is limited to 12 participants.
 Wait list available.

 TO REGISTER and for more information, contact Robin: